cbaston82/rethinkdb-dump-restore-cli/README.md

 ```

 # Todo.

-- Ability to dump only tables selected.
+- [ ] Ability to dump spedified table only.
-- Ability to restore only tables selected.
+- [x] Ability to restore spedicified table only.